 President, Masco Cabinetry Group

-Under her direction, Masco consolidated the retail and cabinet divisions into one streamlined organizational structure.
+Under Strauss’ direction, Masco consolidated the retail and cabinet divisions into one streamlined organizational structure.
+Products are made using environmentally responsible manufacturing.

 Rick Thaler (2016)